susrithasabbini/recon-frontend/memory-bank/systemPatterns.md

 ## Key UI/UX Patterns

+- **Page Structure:**
-- **Page Structure:** Most pages follow a pattern:
+  - **Standard Page Layout:** Most pages include a hero section (title, description) and a main content area.
-  - Hero section with a title and descriptive text.
-  - A main content area, often a two-column grid layout (e.g., form on one side, data display on the other).
+  - **Two-Column CRUD Pattern:** Several pages (`account-creation`, `merchant-creation`, `rules-mapping`) utilize a consistent two-column layout: a form for creation/input on one side (typically left), and a paginated, searchable/filterable table displaying existing data on the other.
+Modals are used for editing or confirmation.
 - **Data Display:**
-  - Tables (`@heroui/table`) are consistently used for displaying lists of data (accounts, uploaded CSV rows, mappings).
+  - Tables (`@heroui/table`) are consistently used for displaying lists of data.
   - Pagination (`@heroui/pagination`) is implemented for tables displaying large datasets.
   - Search/filtering capabilities are provided for tables.
+  - **Complex Filtering Logic:** Some tables (e.g., "Processed Entries" in `file-upload.tsx`) feature multiple interconnected filters (e.g., status dropdowns, boolean switches) that combine to refine the displayed dataset.
 - **Forms:**
   - Input fields (`@heroui/input`), select dropdowns (`@heroui/select`), and buttons (`@heroui/button`) from HeroUI are standard.
   - Client-side validation is performed, with error messages displayed near the relevant fields.